Mindbaz/python-gpostmaster-domains-datas/docs/index.rst

 ..
-Google Postmaster Tools documentation master file, created by sphinx-quickstart on Tue Jun 29 10:09:48 2021.
+Google Postmaster Datas documentation master file, created by sphinx-quickstart on Tue Jun 29 10:09:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Google Postmaster Tools's documentation!
+Google Postmaster Datas
 ===================================================

 .. automodule:: googlepostmasterapi.gpt